manticoresoftware/manticoresearch/src/auth/spec.md

 - Dumps the original local data to `searchd` log as a backup.
 - Ensures all nodes share consistent authentication and authorization data.
 - Replication involves several internal commands, which, while not directly accessible to users, must still be protected by authentication and authorization.
 To address this, cluster-management SQL commands (`CREATE CLUSTER`, `JOIN CLUSTER`, `DELETE CLUSTER`, and `ALTER CLUSTER`) leverage a special permission action called **replication**.
+- For these internal replication API calls, effective replication identity is `(username + matching stored auth material)`.
+Username equality alone does not guarantee successful inter-node authentication.

 Terms:
 - **cluster user**: persisted user in cluster metadata (`user` field).